An Invitation to a Journey through the Gospels

 - “Remember when you changed my perspective on life in a way that gave me new purpose?”

-Next week, we’ll begin our journey by ascending Matthew’s great mountain.
+Next time, we’ll begin our journey by ascending Matthew’s great mountain.

 AUTHORING + DESIGN CREDITS